marcus-deans/Chess-Game/doc/BACKLOG.md

 Backend: Game Class - logic (Tim)
 * Case 1
-  * The game class updates each piece in the board when the player has made a move
+  * The game class updates each piece in the board when the player has made a move in standard game mode.
   * The game class uses the corresponding interface classes to update the pieces and the score accordingly
+  * The game class calls update() to update the pieces on the board.
+  * update() method will have corresponding interface methods if it isn't standard game mode.
 * Case 2
   * The player has made a move where a piece kills another piece.
   * The game class takes the piece's new position and checks if there is already an opponent piece there